Delhi restaurants gear up to celebrate I-Day with hefty discounts, specially curated buffets | Headlines

 The discounts are pouring in too.

-Enticing customers with special offers is also Sana-di-ge, a fine dining coastal cuisine restaurant, which besides offering a ''20 per cent discount'' for defence personnel, is giving its chef special dessert complimentary to all those dining at the restaurant on Sunday.
+Enticing customers with special offers is also Sana-di-ge, a fine dining coastal cuisine restaurant, which besides offering a ''20 per cent discount'' for defence personnel, is giving its chef special dessert complimentary to all those dining at the restaurant till Monday.

 ''There will also be an exclusive mocktail menu, specially created to celebrate the festival of pride and happiness.
 This menu will only be available for a limited time,'' they informed.